Acceptable Use Policy

 Security Violation Any unauthorised use of accounts, computers or the Network by a Hotline IT subscriber in order to make or attempt unauthorised entry to other accounts, computers, communications devices or other resources, whether or not the attacked resource belongs to Hotline IT, will result in action against the attacker.
 This includes:

 unauthorised security probing activities or other attempts to evaluate the security integrity of a network or host system without permission

 attempting, in any way, to interfere with or deny service to any subscriber or any host on the Internet

 attempting to cancel, supersede, or otherwise interfere with email or posts other than that of the subscriber

 intentionally seeking information on, obtaining copies of or modifying files, other data or passwords belonging to other subscribers without permission

 propagation of computer worms or viruses

 Resource Usage No system has limitless resources so subscribers must act responsibly and fairly to other subscribers when using shared Hotline IT resources.
 With a dialup service subscribers must be aware that they are sharing dialup lines with other users and that they may not stay continually connected when not actively using the service.
 Hotline IT reserves the right to charge at any time for usage time over the allowed usage.

 Operating a mail server allowing Open Relay Clients operating their own mail server permanently connected through Hotline IT must specifically disallow open relay.
 ‘Open relay’ allows a third party (in particular a spammer) to send email through the server.
 Allowing this puts the owner of the mail server at risk of having their own email blocked by other sites, incurring significant ‘download’ costs, degraded network performance, and the cost and aggravation of dealing with complaints and abuse from other victims of spammers.

 Transmission of illegal Material It is not acceptable to use Hotline IT or any of its facilities for any purposes which violate applicable State, Territory, Commonwealth or International laws or regulations.
 This includes, but is not limited to, copyright material, material legally judged to be threatening or obscene, and material protected by trade secret, whether or not the subscriber was aware of the content of the material or of the relevant law.

 Nuke Attempting to send a data packet to another computer with the intention of crashing it is unacceptable

 Forging email posting header information This practice is highly unethical.
 How to identify forged email headers.

 Unsolicited Mail Messages Sending a message, especially an advertisement, to more than five or six recipients is unacceptable unless the individuals have specifically requested to be added to a mailing list on that topic.
 E-mail is a person-to-person medium, not a broadcast medium.

 Chain Letters Posting a chain letter to Newsgroups or via e-mail is prohibited under Australian law.

 Harassment Harassment via email, IRC and other Internet services is a serious breach of conduct and a misuse of Internet resources.
 Harassment includes: use of foul and/or abusive language; sending excessively large and/or frequent messages.

 Censorship In accordance with Australian Legislation, refer Internet Industry Association code, Hotline IT reserves the right to remove, without notice, any content identified by the Censor as being objectionable charging for the WebMaster service at standard Hosted Website Technical Support rates.

-Violation of Policy
+Violation of policy

 Hotline IT will review any alleged violations of the Acceptable Use Policy on a case-by-case basis.
 Violations of the policy may result in the immediate suspension and/or termination of any or all Hotline IT services without notice and the forfeiture of all monies paid to Hotline IT to date.
 Action will also be taken to recover any costs and/or damages incurred by Hotline IT as a result of actions contrary to the terms of this policy.
 Evidence of illegal or prohibited activities may be disclosed to law enforcement authorities.

 Steps taken against violator:

 AUP sent to the subscriber for confirmation and return

 Service remains suspended until confirmation obtained

-- Service closed should confirmation not be received
+Service closed should confirmation not be received

-- Charges invoiced for costs involved
+Charges invoiced for costs involved

-- Non payment referred for recovery
+Non payment referred for recovery

-- Receipt of notice of suspected violation, $40.00
+Receipt of notice of suspected violation, $40.00

-- Studying proof provided: reviewing network logs and relating to reports, $80.00
+Studying proof provided: reviewing network logs and relating to reports, $80.00

-- When violation is proven: service suspended, $160.00
+When violation is proven: service suspended, $160.00

 Subscriber sent notification of Violation, requested to change password, $40.00

 Receipt of acceptance of AUP, resumption or closure of service, $40.00

 To report a violation of Hotline IT’s Acceptable Use Policy (this document), please send details, including a complete copy of the article or e-mail message, to firstname.lastname@example.org